znuny/FAQ/doc/en/config.md

 HTTP::SOAP is the default transport for Generic Interface Operations and can be used with otrs.SOAPRequest.pl.

-otrs.SOAPRequest.pl is a simple Perl script to test the OTRS Generic Interface, the code can be found in the OTRS administration manual.
+otrs.SOAPRequest.pl is a simple Perl script to test the Znuny Generic Interface, the code can be found in the Znuny administration manual.

 ## LanguageList